davidsilvasmith/kcm/resources.md

 # Investor Newsletters

-Each month Chief Investment Officer Todd Krajniak offers his market commentary in an email newsletter and [online](/blog/).
+Each month Chief Investment Officer Todd Krajniak offers his market commentary in our [email newsletter](/investor/) and [online](/blog/).

 # Other Resources coming soon.